996icu/996.ICU/en_US.md

 In early September 2016, it was said that __*58.com*__ (`58同城`, a classified advertisements company) introduced the "996" work schedule, without paying employees overtime who worked on weekends.
 The company later claimed that the schedule was only praticed to manage extral workflow during peak season - September and October, and that the schedule was not compulsory.

 In early 2019, __*Youzan*__ (`有赞`, a Hangzhou-based E-commerce company) announced the company would adopt "996" work schedule in the annual convention.
-Bai Ya, the CEO of Youzan, responded: "This will definitley be a right decision when we look back in a few years."
+Bai Ya, the CEO of Youzan, responded: "This will definitely be a right decision when we look back in a few years."

 In mid-March 2019, it was reported that __*JD.com*__ (`京东`, a major E-commerce company) started adopting "996" or "995" work schedules in some departments.
 The PR posted that (Our culture is) to devote ourselves wholeheartedly (to achieve the business objectives) via Maimai (`脉脉`, a Chinese real-name business social network platform).